Brrookss/epoch-converter/README.md

 ## Description

-Only dates post-Unix epoch are supported, so only non-negative integer values are considered valid input.
+Dates pre-Unix epoch are not supported, so only non-negative integer values are considered valid input.

 ## Getting Started